 1) Research and finding your inspirations

-Thorough research on your target market, trends, demand, and competition should happen before starting any design or purchasing materials.
-Google trend is an excellent tool to use, as rich data from Google’s keyword searches are presented based on popularity by periods and regions.
+Thorough research on your target market, trends, demand, and competition should occur before starting any design or purchasing materials.
+Google Trends is an excellent tool for this, as rich data from Google’s keyword searches are presented based on popularity by periods and regions.

-Once your analysis is complete, the gathering of inspirations can help guide your design, whether it’s minimal, funky, or traditional.
-You can organize all your inspirational images into a single layout, typically known as a Moodboard.
-Adobe Sparksniice, are some tools that can help you, but my go-to app is Pinterest, its free, its free, as it’s easy to discover and organize your inspirations efficiently.
+Once your analysis is complete, gathering inspiration can help guide your minimal, funky, or traditional design.
+You can organize all your inspirational images into a single layout, typically a Moodboard.
+Adobe Sparks, nice, are some tools that can help you, but my go-to app is Pinterest.
+It is free and easy to discover and organize your inspirations efficiently.
 You can use Pinterest as a marketing tool to launch your product!

 2) Define and Design